AntoineBlondon/Muni-Interpreter/docs/Language_Reference/Syntax.md

 signal mySignal; # Declares a signal

 when (mySignal) {
-    # Code to execute when mySignal is emitted
+    # Code to execute when mySignal is emitted (Gets executed in a new thread)
 }